seancorfield/next-jdbc/doc/all-the-options.md

 * `:dbtype` -- a string that identifies the type of JDBC database being used,
 * `:dbname` -- a string that identifies the name of the actual database being used,
+* `:dbname-separator` -- an optional string that can be used to override the `/` or `:` that is normally placed in front of the database name in the JDBC URL,
 * `:host` -- an optional string that identifies the IP address or hostname of the server on which the database is running; the default is `"127.0.0.1"`,
+* `:host-prefix` -- an optional string that can be used to override the `//` that is normally placed in front of the IP address or hostname in the JDBC URL,
 * `:port` -- an optional integer that identifies the port on which the database is running; for common database types, `next.jdbc` knows the default so this should only be needed for non-standard setups or "exotic" database types,
 * `:classname` -- an optional string that identifies the name of the JDBC driver class to be used for the connection; for common database types, `next.jdbc` knows the default so this should only be needed for "exotic" database types,
 * `:user` -- an optional string that identifies the database username to be used when authenticating,